-GSA was designated Executive Agent by the Office of Management and Budget for HSPD-12 in memorandum M05-24 dated August 5, 2005 augmented later by a letter of date June 30, 2006.
+GSA was designated Executive Agent by the Office of Management and Budget for HSPD-12 in memorandum MO5-24 dated August 5, 2005 augmented later by a letter of date June 30, 2006.
 GSA has been congressionally charged with the regulation and oversight of child care centers by the Trible Amendment, 40 U.S.C.
 590. In order to fulfill this responsibility, GSA issues a license agreement that allows a child care provider to utilize Federal space subject to the child care provider's compliance with certain regulatory conditions.
 One of these conditions is the requirement to complete the criminal history background checks for child care workers mandated in the Crime Control Act of 1990, Pub.
 L. 101-647, dated November 29, 1990, as amended by Pub.
 L. 102-190, dated December 5, 1991.
 These statutes require that each employee of a child care center located in a Federal building or in leased space must undergo a background check that is: 1) based on fingerprints taken by a law enforcement officer and on other identifying information; 2) conducted through the FBI's Identification Division and through the State criminal history repositories in each state in which the child care employee has been a resident or has listed in an employment application, and 3) initiated through the personnel program of the applicable employing agency.
-The GSA Child Care Operations Division has worked with the Office of Homeland Security to ensure that all child care workers in Federal work places have gone through the security check process mandated by the Crime Control Act.
-However, this criminal history check is not the equivalent of the FIPS 201-mandated minimum NACI, because it lacks the written inquiries component.
-Therefore, child care workers are not eligible for PIV credentials under HSPD-12 and will therefore be issued Facility Access Cards as specified above.